seek4science/seek/index.md

 ## About SEEK

 The SEEK platform is a web-based resource for sharing heterogeneous scientific research datasets, models or simulations, processes and research outcomes.
-Other details about SEEK can be found on the [SEEK4Science Website](https://seek4science.org)
+More details about SEEK can be found on the [SEEK4Science Website](https://seek4science.org)

 For an example of SEEK please visit our [Demo](http://demo.seek4science.org).